cloudfoundry-community/spring-boot-cf-service-broker/README.md

 	2014-04-16T10:08:52.54-0600 [App/0]   OUT Using default password for application endpoints: 7c2969c1-d9c7-47e9-9c9e-2cd94a7b6cf1

 If you are deploying your service broker to cloud foundry as an app, please be aware the password is re-generated every time you push the application.
 Therefore, you need to run `cf update-service-broker` with the new password.

+Hint: tail the logs before pushing the service broker to CF:

+	cf logs <your-broker>

+### Deploying your broker

+Be sure to follow all the usual steps: [here](http://docs.cloudfoundry.org/services/).

 ### Model Notes